Complaints

 Our complaints process and timescales

 • Step 1: Raising your complaint.
 Please contact us using the details above.
 We will confirm who is dealing with your complaint.
+If you have not already done so, please let us know the full nature of the problem.

 • Step 2: Acknowledgement.
 Beverley Watkins (or an appointed member of the team) will acknowledge your complaint within five working days and explain the next steps.